 This extended to Germany too, Würzburg, Trier, Fulda and Bamberg, where 45,000 women were said to be put on trial, tortured and murdered in the 15th century.

-Red hair = fire, blood, hell, and all things that are bad
+Red hair = fire, blood, hell, and all things bad

 The colour red has many significant connotations, and a lot of symbolism attached to it.
-It’s a pretty clear link to the devil and satanic practices, of course.
+Essentially, it’s a pretty clear link to the devil and satanic practices.
 And during the Spanish Inquisition, red hair was seen as the result of the bearer stealing fires from hell, so many were branded as witches and burned to death.

 Red is the colour of blood, too.